Budapest names streets at planned Chinese university after Uyghurs, Hong Kong

 "This Fudan project would put in doubt many of the values that Hungary committed itself to 30 years ago" at the fall of Communism, said Mayor Gergely Karacsony, a liberal opposition figure who plans to run next year to unseat Viktor Orban, Hungary's right-wing prime minister.

-Orban's liberal opponents accuse him of cosying up to China, Russia and other illiberal governments, while angering European allies by curbing the independence of the judiciary and media.
+Orban's liberal opponents accuse him of coshing up to China, Russia and other illiberal governments, while angering European allies by curbing the independence of the judiciary and media.

 Central European University, Hungary's leading private university, relocated most operations to neighbouring Austria in 2019 after Orban's government enacted legal changes that jeopardised its status and launched a public hate campaign against its founder, businessman George Soros.